Kishiwada Castle: Background

 Kishiwada Castle is located in the center of the city of Kishiwada, facing Osaka Bay.
 The site is a very strategic location, approximately half way in-between the cities of Osaka and Wakayama and just south of the port of Sakai.
 It is located on the Kishū Kaidō, the main route connecting the capital area of Japan with Kii Province, and its coastal location was important for transportation from the eastern Shikoku to Settsu Province and Kyoto.
 It is unknown when this location was first fortified.
 During the Nanboku-chō period, a local warlord named Kishiwada Osamu was subordinate to Kusunoki Masashige at the Battle of Minatogawa in 1336 and is believed to have built a fortified residence approximately 500 meters southeast of the current castle.
-It later fell to the Ashikaga clan who appointed the Hosokawa clan as shugo of Izumi Province, and the Hosokawa appointed the Matsuura clan as their deputies.
+It later fell to the Ashikaga clan who appointed the Hosokawa clan as shugo of Izumi Province, and the Hosokawa appointed the Matsura clan as their deputies.
 At some unknown point, the castle was relocated to its present site on a small hill at the coastal terrace of Osaka Bay, protected to the north and south by rivers.